I heard your songs soar through the thick forests, through the fields

 Commentary:

-The same issues that brought about the unfortunate war still play in Nigeria.
-The christians are being killed in the north and elsewhere.
-Nigeria, though wealthy sit as one of the poorest countries of the world.
-Biafra still seek to be independent and needs no war to achieve this.
+This poem is dedicated to all the babies that died during the Biafran War.
+The same issues that led to the unfortunate war persist in Nigeria.
+The Christians are being killed in the north and elsewhere.
+Nigeria, though wealthy, ranks among the world’s poorest countries.
+Biafra still seeks independence and does not need war to achieve it.